aws-samples/eks-workshop-v2/website/docs/automation/gitops/flux/ci.md

 ![ci-start](assets/ecr.png)

-While we are waiting for pipeline to create new images, let's [automate image updates to Git](https://fluxcd.io/flux/guides/image-update/) using Flux Image Automation Controller.
+While we are waiting for pipeline to create new images (5-10 minutes), let's [automate image updates to Git](https://fluxcd.io/flux/guides/image-update/) using Flux Image Automation Controller.

 First, we need to install Flux components.